Arcky97/Pokemon-Kyrac/README.md

 - Added a Story Quest summary screen just like the Chapter Summary screen.

 - The Following Pokémon now gives a random item from the bag with exception of TM's, Hm's and Key Items.

+### V1.25.3E - Release July 1 2023

+- Added a new option in the settings where you can now choose the color for your name for certain messages and interactions with the following pokémon.

+- Added more colors to use in the name window plugin.

+- Reworked the Chapter and Quest Summary Screen script

 ## Credits: